symptomnavi.ch

 Or you notice...

-• The disease or treatment affects your physical abilities for several months
+• The disease or treatment affects your energy or physical well-being for several months

-• You cannot continue your current job, or not to the same extent
+• You can’t keep doing your current job, or not to the same level.

-• You fear that you will not be able to cope with the stress and intensity of the work
+• You are worried that you will be unable to handle all the stress and intensity of the work

 What you can do for yourself...

-• Inform the treatment team of your limited capacity for work.
+• Let the healthcare team know that you are finding it hard to work.
 A medical certificate stating your limitations can help you to discuss adjusting your working hours with your employer.

 You feel...